Airport transfers Santo Domingo – how to get to Punta Cana and the city

 Same as at Punta Cana Airport, there is a way to get from the airport to the city by public transport and it is similar to the options I have described above when traveling from Santo Domingo Airport to Punta Cana.
 However, it only works if you are adventurous, arrive during daylight hours and travel with a backpack only, so it is the most complicated way of all options regarding Santo Domingo airport transportation.

-When you walk out of the airport, take a right turn where you soon will see some motorcycle taxis (motoconchos).
-Let them take you for 100 DOP (around 2 USD) to the “Autopista Las Américas”, which is a 5-minute ride.
+When you walk out of the airport, take a right turn where you soon will see some motorcycle taxis (motoconchos) waiting.
+Let them take you for 150 DOP (around 3 USD) to the “Autopista Las Américas”, which is a 5-minute ride.
 If they are offering to bring you all the way to Santo Domingo, you can decline friendly, as this would be a hazardous and dangerous option due to the crazy traffic.

 TRAVEL COACHING